-Major producers of livestock feed from insects, company headquarters and year founded, by major products, selected, 2019 tain protein that is very high quality in terms of nutritional physiology and that could be used to replace the fish meal used in fish farming, as well as the soya used in poultry and pig-raising.
+tain protein that is very high quality in terms of nutritional physiology and that could be used to replace the fish meal used in fish farming, as well as the soya used in poultry and pig-raising.
 But there is still a lack of research, experience and debate.
 For example, breeds must be evaluated in terms of their sustainability.
-The potential use of residual products such as the insects' excreta must also be explored.
+The potential use of residual products After the authorities' sloppy handling of mad cow disease, the risks of using dead insects as animal feed are being examined especially intensively Companies around the world are tinkering with their production processes to make fodder insects cheaper to produce than soybeans or fishmeal such as the insects' excreta must also be explored.
 The ethical aspects of breeding must also be evaluated, as well as the risks involved if insects from breeding facilities escape into the wider environment.
 Only if these and other questions, such as the suitability of insects as a feed substitute and potential threats to the ecosystem, find positive answers will it be possible to say that insects are a sustainable source of animal feed.